rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

+# in general

 the embedding of traversal edges consists of ..
 - an ordering rule and an order of execution
+- the edges that result from applying the pre-/post-/level-order rule
 - rule - how a sequence is formed - additional edges
 - execution - in which order these rules must be applied